simmeringc/canvas-container-demo/readme.md

 3. Run `npm start`
 4. Open `http://localhost:9000` in your browser
 5. Run `npm run build` to build the app for production or to examine the build output
+6. Run `npm run start` to run the app in production mode on `http://localhost:3000`

 ## Notes
-- The app is built using
+- The app is built using:
-    - HTML
+    - HTML + SCSS
+    - Bootstrap5 + Popper + Bootstrap Icons
     - JS + JQuery + CanvasJS
-    - SCSS
-    - NPM
-    - Webpack
-    - Bootstrap5 + Popper + Bootstrap Icons
+    - NPM + Webpack + Node + Express